Nagananda: Synopsis

 The first act of the play opens in the penance-grove near the temple of Gauri.
 Jimutavahana with his friend Atreya, the Vidushaka is in search of a suitable place of residence on the Malaya Mountains, southern part of the Western Ghats, as his old parents have expressed a desire to stay there.
 He would spend his youth in serving the parents, as he considers such a service far above the enjoyment of the pleasures of kingdom.
-He had done everything in his power to make his subjects happy and had made the kingdom secure.
+He had done everything in his power to make his subjects happy, made the kingdom secure and has entrusted the kingdom to his ministers.
+He disregards the warning of Atreya that his kingdom faces danger from Matanga, a longtime enemy of the kingdom.

 Moving about, both of them are struck by the grandeur of the mountain and decide to stay there.
 Here, they happen to hear the ravishing tunes of melodious music.
-They enter the temple of Gauri but hide themselves to find out who was singing.
+They enter the temple of Gauri but hide themselves to find out who was singing- Princess Malayawati of the Siddhas.
 Through her conversation with her maid they learn that she is a maiden and that Gauri revealed herself to her in a dream and conferred a boon that the Emperor of Vidhyadharas, Jimutavahana will marry her.
 The two friends reveal themselves only to make Malayavati embarrassed.
 Malayavati leaves the temple with a hermit without knowing Jimutavahana's true identity.
 The hero and heroine fall in love with each other, though they are yet strangers to each other.

+After a few misunderstandings regarding whom Jimutavahana loves and Jimutavahana proving that he loves Malayawati after he shows the portrait he painted of her, Malayawati and Jimutavahana marry as per their parents' wishes.
+Many days later, prince Mitravasu, the brother of Malayawati, arrives with grave news that Matanga has seized control of Jimutavahana's kingdom.
+He also implores Jimutavahana to order their troops into battle in order to reclaim his rightful throne.
+Jimutavahana declines, saying that someone like him, who is willing to sacrifice himself for another, cannot allow bloodshed over a mere kingdom.